 “12,706 (apps) exhibited a range of behaviors indicating the presence of backdoors (secret access keys, master passwords, and secret commands) plus another 4,028 that seemed to be checking user input against blacklisted words such as political leaders’ names, incidents in the news, and racial discrimination.
 Looking at backdoors, both Google Play and apps from alternative app stores such as Baidu showed roughly the same percentage of apps falling into this category, 6.8 and 5.3 percent respectively,” according to Naked Security.

 A hugely popular app was found to have a master password that gave it access to the device.
-Another app with almost 5 million downloads had an access key that could reset the passwords of the users.
-A translator app with a million downloads used a secret key in order to bypass procedures for paying for extra functionalities.
-A video streaming app boasting 5 million downloads was discovered to be using a passkey so it could enter administrator mode.
+Another app with almost 5 million downloads had an access key to reset users’ passwords.
+A translator app with a million downloads used a secret key to bypass procedures for paying for extra functionalities.
+A video streaming app boasting 5 million downloads was discovered to use a passkey to enter administrator mode.

-A hacker can use these backdoors to modify the smartphone or simply copy any personal data stored in the device.
-Qingchuan Zhao, a co-author of the study, believes that the main reason why these apps contain backdoors is due to the misplaced trust of developers.
-He pointed out that developers should conduct security-relevant user-input validations and keep their secrets in the backend servers so that hackers are not able to get hold of sensitive data.
+A hacker can use these backdoors to modify the smartphone or copy any personal data stored there.
+Qingchuan Zhao, a co-author of the study, believes that the main reason these apps contain backdoors is due to the misplaced trust of developers.
+He pointed out that developers should conduct security-relevant user-input validations and keep their secrets in the backend servers so that hackers cannot access sensitive data.

-“On many platforms, user-generated content may be moderated or filtered before it is published… Unfortunately, there might exist problems — for example, users know that certain words are forbidden from a platform’s policy, but they are unaware of examples of words that are considered as banned words and could result in content being blocked without users’ knowledge… Therefore, end-users may wish to clarify vague platform content policies by seeing examples of banned words,” he said, as reported by Business Standard.
+“On many platforms, user-generated content may be moderated or filtered before publication… Unfortunately, there might exist problems — for example, users know that certain words are forbidden from a platform’s policy.
+Still, they are unaware of examples of words that are considered as banned words and could result in content being blocked without users’ knowledge… Therefore, end-users may wish to clarify vague platform content policies by seeing examples of banned words,” he said, as reported by Business Standard.

 A huge threat